 The stories are a bit long and don’t always teach math

 I love the idea of living math (real life applicable math).
 I still do, and we read Life Of Fred as a math read aloud for this reason.
 It’s an AWESOME supplement to any math curriculum.

 The stories themselves are a tad dull, dare I say?
 It follows twins Charlie and Charlotte so there is a story line.
 However there’s often little or no math tie in to the lesson.
+Especially with level 1.

 The author does do a good job of incorporating other cool info on nature and other neat facts in the stories, which I do like.

 I know some mamas just skip them.
 Mainly I wish they were either shorter, or actually teaching more math in the stories like the one below does.
 (Below is an example of how the story taught my son in level 2 btw).

 How level 2 Math Lessons For A Living Education is going